philoSOPHIA: A Journal of transContinental Feminism

 Editor Bios

-Kyoo Lee is a transdisciplinary philosopher, writer, critic, and the author of Reading Descartes Otherwise (Fordham UP) and Writing Entanglish (Belladonna*), teaches Philosophy, Gender Studies, and Justice Studies at the City University of New York.
-A recipient of faculty fellowships from Cambridge University, KIAS, the Mellon Foundation, and the NEH, among others, she publishes widely in the interwoven fields of the Arts and the Humanities.
-Throughout her site-specific philopoetic practices, Professor Lee explores co-generative links between critical theory and creative prose.
-A scholar also active in editorial fieldwork, she is part of the new book series initiative Bloomsbury Studies in Critical Poetics.
+Kyoo Lee (Editor), a transdisciplinary philosopher, writer, critic, and the author of Reading Descartes Otherwise (Fordham UP) and a forthcoming book on visual philopoetics (The MIT Press), currently teaches at the City University of New York where she is Professor of Philosophy.
+A recipient of faculty fellowships from Cambridge University, CUNY Graduate Center, Ewha Womans University, KIAS, the Mellon Foundation, the NEH, Seoul National University, and Yanbian University, among others, she publishes widely in the interwoven fields of the Arts and the Humanities.
+Throughout her site-specific philopoetic practices, “Q” explores co-generative links between critical theory and creative prose.
+A scholar also active in editorial fieldwork, Q serves on the Board of Directors at Litmus Press as well as the editorial boards of Asian Journal of Women's Studies, Bloomsbury Studies in Critical Poetics, Open Humanities Press, Simon de Beauvoir Studies, and Women’s Studies Quarterly.
+Her most recent edited anthology involving contributions from 50+ artists, poets, theorists, and writers is Queenzenglish.mp3: poetry | philosophy | performativity (Roof Books).

-Emanuela Bianchi (Book Editor) is Associate Professor of Comparative Literature and is affiliated with the Department of Classics and the Program in Gender and Sexuality Studies at New York University.
+Emanuela Bianchi (Book Review Editor) is Associate Professor of Comparative Literature and is affiliated with the Department of Classics and the Program in Gender and Sexuality Studies at New York University.
 She is the author of The Feminine Symptom: Aleatory Matter in the Aristotelian Cosmos (Fordham, 2014); coeditor (with Sara Brill and Brooke Holmes) of Antiquities Beyond Humanism (Oxford, 2019); and editor of Is Feminist Philosophy Philosophy?
 (Northwestern, 1999).

 Journal Advisory Board